Does Deep Active Learning Work in the Wild?: Introduction

-In this work we investigate the effectiveness of DAL methods in scientific computing applications, \textit{in the wild}.
-Specifically, we investigate DAL performance when the optimal setting of $\gamma$ is \textit{not} known in advance.
-Although many DAL methods have additional hyperaparameters that cannot be optimized apriori, we focus on $\gamma$ because it is shared by nearly all DAL methods that are applicable to scientific computing (i.e., regression problems).
-To support our investigation, we assembled eight scientific computing problems to examine the performance of DAL methods in this setting; to our knowledge, this is the first such benchmark of its kind.
-We then identified past and recent DAL methods that are suitable for scientific computing problems (i.e., regression), totaling ten methods.
-Our collection of benchmark methods encompasses many DAL methods that are employed beyond scientific computing, making our findings relevant to the broader active learning community as well.
+To support our investigation, we assembled eight scientific computing regression problems to examine the performance of DAL methods in this setting; to our knowledge, this is the first such benchmark of its kind.
+We then identified past and recent DAL methods that are suitable for regression, totaling eleven methods

-We examine the performance of our DAL methods on each of our eight benchmark problems, compared to simple random sampling, and also as we vary their $\gamma$ setting.
-Our results indicate that their performance varies significantly with respect to $\gamma$ within our range, and that no single $\gamma$ setting works well across all problems.
-To characterize the real-world performance of the DAL models, we also examined their performance under three key conditions: (i) when $\gamma$ is set to the optimal value in each problem, (ii) the worst value in each problem, and (iii) when we choose the best overall setting across all eight problems (i.e., each problem gets the same setting of $\gamma$, per method).
-Although many models often perform worse than random sampling, the results indicate that some methods consistently outperform random sampling, even with a poor $\gamma$ setting.
-We now summarize our contributions:
+To support our study, we identified eleven DAL methods that are suitable for regression.
+We then examined the performance of these DAL methods on each of eight benchmark problems, compared to simple random sampling, as we vary their $\gamma$ settings.
+Our results indicate that their performance varies significantly with respect to $\gamma$, and that the best HP varies for different DAL/dataset with no single $\gamma$ value working best across all settings, confirming our hypothesis that there is significant uncertainty regarding the best HP setting for novel problems.
+We also find that most of the DAL methods sometimes underperform simple random sampling and some frequently perform much worse:

 \begin{itemize}